brennuck/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+describe() is optional, this makes the tests organized adn the code more clear and readable. it() is a method that runs the actual unit test.

-1. What is the point of `Test Driven Development`?
+2. What is the point of `Test Driven Development`?
 What do you think about this approach?

+TDD prevents bugs on the initial stage so you have less bugs to fix later!
+TDD is worth it, it takes longer but will help in the later stages.

-1. Mention three types of automated tests.
+3. Mention three types of automated tests.

+unit, integration, regression

 ## Project Set Up